 Teaching at a Buddhist temple provides an opportunity for a volunteer to experience a wonderful cultural insight into Buddhism and life as a monk.
-Travel to Teach offers teaching placements at temples located in and around Doi Saket and in Mae Hong Son, allowing volunteers to teach English to classes of monks.
+Travel to Teach offers teaching placements at temples located in and around Doi Saket and in Mae Hong Son, allowing volunteers to teach English to classes of monks and novices.

 The temples that you would work with are ambitious and well run, with some of the teachers there having a good level of English.
 The temples are always keen to have volunteers so your support and effort will be most appreciated.
 In return you will find monk students and teachers to be only too happy to educate you about temple life, Thai culture and Buddhism as a whole.

 Sometimes the temples we work with accept males to stay and live at the temple, undertaking duties and activities that monks and living a temple lifestyle.
 Females are not currently accepted to live and stay at the temple.

 The following video shows what a volunteer can expect whilst teaching at a temple:

 Volunteer temple teaching video.

 Undervisning ges till de yngre munkarna i åldrarna 11 till 16 år.
 Många av dessa munkar kommer från Burma och genom att bli munkar får de gratis utbildning, något de annars aldrig hade haft möjlighet att få.
 Volontärerna får stöd av de äldre munkarna, av vilka många har mycket höga kvalifikationer i utbildning och undervisning, och som även är mer eller mindre flytande i engelska.

 Read how your fees are spent or compare our